|

 laughs.
 "While friends worked at McDonald's or at the local supermarket,

+I sold microcomputers and wrote software."
 After graduating from high school in 1987,

 Osborn enrolled at Portland State University, but soon dropped out to